kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 A load balancer with container orchestration needs to be in place to have a container ready to serve requests when a member of the cattle is being replaced.

-# The only constant is change
+# An industry shift to produce immutable artefacts

 Most companies are transitioning to modern deployment practices which requires retiring the old patching processes.

 For example your Devops team should not be "hardening" (aka patching) images or waiting for "audits" to happen.

-Frequent updates via CI/CD infrastructure must to be in place to create the image artefacts and automate / "shift left" the checks.
+Instead invest in build CI/CD pipelines to create the required host/image artefacts and automate / "shift left" the checks.

-Now everything is transparent in a robust reproduciable build pipeline with tests, and not an _after the fact_ ah-hoc patch.
+The goal is continuous delivery, in robust reproduciable build pipeline with tests, and not an _after the fact_ ah-hoc patch.